spencertipping/tau/doc/sigma-spatial.md

 + _q [t < θ] → f_: _f_ gets work from the queue if it hasn't expired

 **NOTE:** there is no need to prune intermediate results; _f_ is invoked only when all of its dependents have values, whether calculated or failover.
 If _n' t ← n''_, then we automatically assign _t_ to _n''_ so it is terminated at the same time. (**NOTE:** this means _f_ must receive _n t_, not just _n_.)

-**Q:** do we want deadlines as such, or do we want dependency-graph GC?
-Probably the latter.
-Deadlines should be _f_ wakeups.

 **NOTE:** `?` can negotiate one-at-a-time IO by explicitly `λy` after each entry, then awaiting `ra() == 0` on the outbound ξ.
 This guarantees that we don't buffer incorrectly-prioritized work.